White sauce with onions - this is a more traditional recipe for onion sauce, that my nan used to make as did my mum years and years ago.

 Instructions

-- Once melted, add the onions and using a wooden spoon keep stirring the onions for about 5 minutes.
+2. Once melted, add the onions and, using a wooden spoon keep stirring the onions for about 5 minutes.

-- Once the onions are soft add the flour and cook while stirring for a couple of minutes - you need to cook the flour, or your sauce will taste of raw flour.
+5. Once soft add the flour and cook while stirring for a couple of minutes - you need to cook the flour, or your sauce will taste of raw flour.

-- Add the milk a little at a time, stirring and the while until you have used up all the milk, if you have to add a little more then do so.
+6. Add the milk a little at a time, stirring and the while until you have used up all the milk, if it's too thick add a little more milk.

-- Continue to cook the sauce until it has thickened nicely.
+8. Continue to cook the sauce until it has thickened nicely and serve.

 Notes